 Similarly, check if a course is endorsed or recognised by a relevant trade body or organisation for additional credibility, both in the UK and internationally.

-What specialist courses are available?
+What specialist qualifications or courses are available?

 If you want to offer a specialism (for example, bootcamp training, nutritional advice or outdoor training) you can take a specific course for this as part of your continuous professional development (CPD).